open-access-policies/health-tech/Security/Policies/sec-pol-007.md

 **3.1.2 AI Risk Assessment Process**

 **Pre-Implementation Assessment:**
-- Comprehensive risk assessment required for all AI tools before deployment
+- A formal, documented risk assessment is required for all new AI tools or significant changes to existing tools before deployment.
-- Data sensitivity analysis including ePHI and personal information handling
+- Data sensitivity analysis to identify the use of ePHI, PII, or other confidential information.
-- Bias and fairness evaluation for AI systems affecting individuals
+- Bias and fairness evaluation for AI systems that could impact individuals.
-- Privacy impact assessment for AI applications processing personal data
+- Privacy Impact Assessment (PIA) for AI applications processing personal data.
-- Security assessment including data protection and access controls
+- Security assessment of the AI tool and its vendor, including data protection and access controls.
+- The completed risk assessment must be submitted to and formally approved by the AI Governance Committee prior to use.

 **Risk Categories:**
 - **High Risk:** AI systems processing ePHI, making automated decisions affecting individuals, or handling Restricted data